ferenax/gapps_laravel/readme.md

 ### Further information about the project

-This project aims to offer a solution to the beta consumer for a facilitated use of google apps with a simplified and user-friendly amazing front-end.
+This project aims to offer a solution to the beta consumer for a facilitated use of google apps with a simplified and user-friendly exciting front-end.